PenDZ-Alter/nahida-discord-bot/README.md

 # discord-bot
-Basic discord bot with music and AI inside of it <br>
+A Basic discord bot with music and AI inside of it <br>
 Nahida is just my discord bot's name :)